Can Turnitin detect AI-produced writing?

 What is an AI detector?

 These are applications that predict the likelihood that writing was created by an AI or a human.
 Typically, these look at characteristics of the writing, particularly how random it is.
 Humans tend to use a greater variety of words, have more randomness in their spelling, grammar, and syntax, and generally more complexity than an AI.
 Some will give a verbal or graphical indication of how strongly it finds the text to be from a human or an AI.
-Others return results in terms of perplexity (a measure of randomness) and burstiness (a measure of randomness between sentences) with scores, graphs, or color coding.
+Others return results in terms of perplexity (a measure of randomness within a sententce) and burstiness (a measure of randomness between sentences) with scores, graphs, or color coding.
 Lower perplexity and burstiness scores are more likely to be from an AI, with higher ones pointing toward human authorship.

 Are AI detectors reliable?